5/7/2025

 Chief Financial Officer

 Yeah, sure, Dan.
 Thanks for the question.
-So, yeah, I mean, at the end of the day, when you look around our strategic plan, you know, the key academic has never, you know, it's even it's an important part of our business because it feeds in the biotech and pharma, et cetera.
-It has never been the key growth driver for our for our growth plans and our and our and our projections never assumed academic being a double digit grower and more like a mid single digit or which historically has been.
-And so quite simply, I took the details of our strategic plan and assumed the worst absolute worst case scenario, which was a 40 percent cut in our academic revenue across the board.
-And then from there, a gradual increase to historical growth rates of three to five percent, and we were still overall at a double digit growth rate over the over a five year period.
-So, so, yes, I've taken that most severe situation into account in stating that it would still be a double digit growth trajectory given our strategic plan.
+So, yeah, I mean, at the end of the day, when you look around our strategic plan, the key Academic is an important part of our business because it feeds into biotech and pharma, et cetera.
+It has never been the key growth driver for our growth plans.
+And our projections never assumed academic being a double-digit grower and more like a mid-single-digit grower, which it historically has been.
+And so, quite simply, I took the details of our strategic plan, and assumed the worst, absolute worst case scenario was a 40% cut in our academic revenue across the board.
+And then from there, a gradual increase to historical growth rates of 3% to 5%.
+And we were still overall at a double-digit growth rate over a five-year period.
+So yes, I've taken that most severe situation into account in stating that it would still be a double-digit growth trajectory given our strategic plan.

 speaker